Assess how urgently you need help

 - fall from a height (more than twice the length of the person).

 The emergency services provide service to people who need urgent help.
 Emergency treatment is treatment that cannot be postponed to the next day.

 A healthcare professional assesses all patients attending the emergency services and decides on the degree of urgency.

 The regular services of your own health care centre are also available for you on weekdays between 8 AM and 3 PM (8–15 hours).

 When do I need emergency health care?

 You may have a health problem that requires urgent attention.
-Please do call 02 313 8800 before you leave for the hospital.
 Conditions that require emergency care include:

 - chest pain, ongoing arrhythmia (irregular heart beat)

 - injuries, possibly broken bone (fracture) or heavily bleeding wounds

 - intense stomach pain or some other intolerable, sudden pain